How to Build a Shower Niche (DIY Tutorial)

 Can I build a niche on an exterior wall?

 It’s possible but not ideal in cold climates.
-Interior walls are safer unless you have a contractor guide the insulation and waterproofing.
+Interior walls are safer because they don’t have to deal with temperature differentials that can cause condensation.
+If you must build on an exterior wall, work with a contractor on insulation and waterproofing details.

-Do I need to waterproof a niche separately?
+Do I need to waterproof a shower niche separately?

-Should the niche align with the tile pattern?
+Should the shower niche align with the tile pattern?

 Share the ♥︎